pakizarashid/thesis/README.md

-# Dual-Defense Audio Protection: Watermarking (Traceability) + Perturbation (Anti-Cloning)
+# Clone-Aware Dual-Defense Audio Protection: Joint Watermarking (Traceability) + Perturbation (Anti-Cloning) Robustness Against Zero-Shot Speech Synthesis

-Combines **VoiceMark-style traceable watermarking** with **SafeSpeech-style adversarial perturbation**, and study whether a zero-shot voice clone can be made harder to impersonate while the source remains traceable.
+Combines **VoiceMark-style traceable watermarking** with **SafeSpeech-style adversarial perturbation**, and studies whether both survive contact with real zero-shot voice cloning.

 **Core question:** attribution needs speaker information to *survive* cloning; anti-cloning protection needs it *destroyed*.
 Can one system do both — and if not everywhere, exactly where does it break, and can that be fixed?

 ### Main research goal:
 **Can a watermark-bearing adversarial protection system reduce usable speaker information and clone usability, while preserving watermark-based attribution and acceptable quality of the protected source audio, across heterogeneous zero-shot TTS architectures?**